jonrabago/hw11/final-proposal-1.md

 Include what types of inputs/outputs/data it will use.
 You can also upload an image with a diagram showing how all those pieces are connected.

-spaceship, spaceship when it crashes, [spaceship after boost], variety of asteroids, space background, points, 'click to start,' 'GAME OVER'
+spaceship and rocket noise, spaceship when it crashes and its noise, [spaceship after boost], variety of asteroids, space background, points, 'click to start,' 'GAME OVER'
 ## When your project is completed, you will then add the following sections:

 ## Timeline